EinScott/bon/README.md

 	[BonIgnore]
 	public Scene gameScene;

-	// Will not be serialized
+	// Will not be serialized (unless .IncludeNonPublic is set) TimeSpan sessionPlaytime;
-	TimeSpan sessionPlaytime;
 }
 ```

-#### Allocation

-On deserialization,

 #### Polymorphism

 If the structure you want to serialize polymorphed references to this type, for example as an ``Object``, you also need to place ``[BonPolyRegister]`` on it as well.

-polymorphism handling
+TODO: polymorphism handling

 #### Manual setup

-If you
+For bon to use a type, reflection data for them simply needs to be included in the build.
+Fields may be [marked](#type-setup) to affect bon's behaviour, for example excluding them.

+TODO

 the attributes BonTarget and BonPolyRegister don't need to be used